 The first step to becoming a teacher in Nigeria is to pass your O’Level exams.
 This exam could be WAEC, NECO, or GCE.
 In this exam, you must pass Mathematics, English, and any other three other subjects depending on the course you want to study in the College of Education of your choice or university.

 There are different courses you can study in the College of Education or university.
-These courses could range from science courses like chemistry, biology, physics to commercial courses like accounting, banking, and finance, to art courses like creative arts, music, mass communication, and more.
+These courses could range from science courses like chemistry, biology, and physics to commercial courses like accounting, banking, and finance, to art courses like creative arts, music, mass communication, and more.

 If you are going to the education department in the university you will spend 4 years or more studying any course of your choice.
 If you are attending a college of education you will spend two to three years for the first Nigerian Certificate in Education (NCE) and two to three years for the second half.

 2. Gain Teaching Experience

 After finishing your education course in the university or college of education you will then do your teacher’s training for a period of 6 – 12 months.
 As an aspiring teacher, you can only do your teacher’s training in a school in Nigeria.

 This could be a primary school or secondary school, a public or private school it could even be a tutorial center, it depends.
 After doing your teacher’s training you can decide to stay in the school or you move to another school to work.

 3. Attend your One Year NYSC